 Access to the City Center

-Another benefit of the suburban lifestyle is the quick access to the nearest city.
+Another benefit of the suburban lifestyle is quick access to the nearest city.
 Most suburbs are situated within an hour of a big city.
 This aspect provides suburban residents with access to the job market and entertainment venues they may desire.
 Suburbs are usually developed with the transportation needs of the residents in mind.
 They are supplied with an intricate system of roads, built in the proximity of interstates or even have stops of the rapid transit.
 The city normally can be reached by car or by the railway line.

 Stable Cash Flow